Davide Scanu serves me a massive bowl of sangria and lets me in on what he thinks of his home.

 Its modern incarnation as a clubbing hot spot sprung out of its zany parties in the late 1970s and early ’80s, when Freddie Mercury caused a scene with a birthday bash and George Michael filmed a video while as a member of Wham!
 British DJs like Paul Oakenfold created buzz in London in the 1980s after visiting the island and bringing back stories that likely included the phrase, “You’ve got to go there, mate.”

 Hundreds of thousands did, and many stayed, transforming the locale.
 Today in Ibiza Town, the mood is — not surprisingly — upbeat.
 EDM songs are played everywhere, including inside convenience stores and souvenir shops.
-Visitors are certain to run into several characters such as Scanu, the Italian owner of Bar San Ciriaco who insists — while dancing the salsa — that the island chose him.
+Visitors are certain to run into several characters such as Scanu, the proprietor of Bar San Ciriaco who insists — while dancing the salsa — that the island chose him.